 • In a large bowl, mix all the dry ingredients.

-• Pour the mixture unto a baking sheet lined flat pan and spread out in an even layer (use a wooden or silicone spatula).
+• Pour the mixture onto a baking sheet lined with a flat pan and spread out in an even layer (use a wooden or silicone spatula).

 • Pre-heat your oven to 350F.